T. J. Hooker: Broadcast

-US and international syndication
+American and international syndication

 Starting in 2005, the A&E Network re-broadcast the entire series, running one episode per weekday at 4:00 a.m.
 It is also available in a shortened format on The Minisode Network and full length episodes are available on Crackle.
 The Universal HD Channel started airing episodes in September 2010.
 On October 9, 2010, the Sleuth network began a 24-hour T. J. Hooker marathon.

+In September 2014, FamilyNet cable channel began carrying the series, which was remastered in the mid-2000s with a high definition version that originally aired on Universal HD.
+Around early 2017, the show aired on MeTV.
+On June 26, 2017, FETV began airing the series weeknights at 10:00 p.m until 2021.
 In 2023, the MeTV+ network began airing the program.

 In the United Kingdom, the show was originally broadcast by ITV starting in April 1983.
-Most regions broadcast episodes at 7:45 p.m. on Saturday evenings, later in a similar Friday evening slot.
+Most regions broadcast episodes at 7:45 p.m. on Saturday evenings, later in a similar Friday evening slot (usually 7:30 p.m).
 Some regions gave it a slot on a different day (southern region TVS, for example, typically ran it on Tuesday evenings), and not all regions broadcast the entire series, with some areas not progressing beyond the third or fourth seasons.
 Some regions also broadcast the later episodes - particularly those concerning a more adult or violent nature - as part of the night-time line-up during the advent of 24-hour broadcasting in the later 1980s.
 In 2002, Five ran the whole series through, in a weekday 11:00 a.m. slot.
 This run included every episode, although some were edited for content for the daytime slot.
 In 2009, digital channel Quest aired the series on a daily basis, although they only hold the rights to show the first three seasons.
 On 11 November 2019, series 1 began broadcasting on Sony Channel.